science-en-poche/yelandur/API.md

 The `device_id` field may be `null` or not, depending on the way the profile was registered: a profile may be attached to a device, but this is not mandatory.
-This allows several experiments to have a different profile for each experiments (but for the same subject) and pool the trust they have in their subject between experiments (i.e. it provides a means of identifying that profile `A` and profile `B` are in fact the same trustworthy person, while still having separate records
+This allows several experiments to have a different profile for each experiment (but for the same subject) and pool the trust they have in their subject between experiments (i.e. it provides a means of identifying that profile `A` and profile `B` are in fact the same trustworthy person, while still having separate records